wdidada126/langnote/filezilla.md

 svn switch https://svn.filezilla-project.org/svn/FileZilla3/tags/3.56.0
 configure: error: You must use wxWidgets 3.0.x, wxWidgets 3.2 or higher is not yet supported.

+checking for wx-config... no
+configure: error:
+        wxWidgets must be installed on your system but either the wx-config script couldn't be found or no compatible wxWidgets configuration has been installed.

+        Compatible wxWidgets configurations are the unicode builds of wxGTK, wxMac and wxMSW.

+        Please check that wx-config is in path, the directory where wxWidgets libraries are installed (returned by 'wx-config --libs' command) is in LD_LIBRARY_PATH or equivalent variable and wxWidgets version is 3.0.4 or above.

 filezilla server windows设置登录用户
 设置路径映射 windows的路径 G:\BaiduYunDownload